top of page

 Rejection can appear in many ways: a relationship that doesn’t work out, being overlooked for a job, or feeling excluded from a social group.
 These experiences can trigger feelings of inadequacy and self-doubt.

 When we face rejection, our first instinct may be to retreat.
-For example, studies show that about 30% of people avoid social situations after experiencing rejection.
+Studies show that about 30% of people avoid social situations after experiencing rejection.
 While this reaction is natural, it can lead to a cycle of sadness and disconnection.

 Recognising rejection as a shared human experience can shift our perspective.
 According to a survey, 75% of individuals have faced rejection in their lives.
 This commonality offers a chance for empathy and connection rather than isolation.